-- Annual listing of obligated projects - MTIP amendments - · Coordination and management of CMAQ and STP funding and project selection - Management of the 2015-2018 MTIP, including participating in statewide STIP/TIP coordinators meetings. - · Assist with transit and other jurisdiction planning - Implementation of EPA MOVES for air quality conformity, and staying up to date on changing conformity rules and related air quality concerns.
+- Annual listing of obligated projects - MTIP amendments - Coordination and management of CMAQ and STBG funding and project selection - Management of the 2015-2018 MTIP, including participating in statewide STIP/TIP coordinators meetings. - Soliciting for CMAQ & STBG funded projects - Developing the 2018-21 MTIP - Assist with transit and other jurisdiction planning - Implementation of EPA MOVES for air quality conformity, and staying up to date on changing conformity rules and related air quality concerns.